How to Paint a Ceiling

 Of course, if you have a unique situation like mine where you’re painting the entire room the same color, you can use regular interior latex paint on your ceiling as well.
 I used the same paint on both the walls and the ceiling, and it turned out perfectly fine.

-There are no official rules about what paint you have to use, but if you’re only painting the ceiling, I’d recommend going with a special ceiling paint for the best results!
+There are no official rules about what paint you have to use.
+But, if you’re only painting the ceiling, I’d recommend going with a special ceiling paint for the best results!

 Prep the Ceiling + Room

-Finally, grab a drop cloth and cover the floor as much as you can.
+Finally, grab a canvas drop cloth and cover the floor as much as you can.
 You can use a smaller drop cloth and move it around the room as you work, or a bigger one that will cover the entire space.
 I personally find it easier to work with a smaller one.

 If your ceiling is in particularly rough shape, you may need to prime the entire thing.
 This is especially necessary if you have stains on the ceiling or are painting over a dark color.
 Otherwise, you should be okay just using a high-quality paint + primer combo.

-Tape Off the top of your walls
+Tape Off the Top of your Walls

-You’ll notice I didn’t use tape in Jackson’s room – the only reason I skipped it is because I was painting the entire room the same color, so it didn’t matter.
+You’ll notice I didn’t use tape in Jackson’s room.
+The only reason I skipped it is because I was painting the entire room the same color, so it didn’t matter.
 In any other scenario, I definitely would have taped!

 The job is also much easier with an extension pole (which you can combine with your power roller!).
-I didn’t use one this time because they’re 8′ ceilings and it was easy to reach with a stepladder – but, for a larger space it would have been worth it to bust it out!
+I didn’t use one this time because they’re 8′ ceilings and it was easy to reach with a step ladder.
+But, for a larger space it would have been worth it to bust it out!

 The best way to work is in sections that are about 5′ square.
 That will help keep the edges wet as you work and prevent lines.
 You’ll also get the best coverage if you backroll each section in the opposite direction immediately after painting it.

-Try not to paint directly over your head – it’s not comfortable, you won’t do as good of a job, and you’re more likely to get paint in your hair.
+Try not to paint directly over your head.
+It’s not comfortable, you won’t do as good of a job, and you’re more likely to get paint in your hair.
 Instead, try to paint slightly in front of your body so that you can apply an appropriate amount of pressure as you work.

 And that’s it, my friends!
 Painting a ceiling is honestly not all that different from painting any other wall or space in your home, it’s just a different (and more awkward) angle.